siarhei-t/simple-serial-port/README.md

 [![CMake](https://github.com/SergeyTatarchenko/simple-serial-port/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/SergeyTatarchenko/simple-serial-port/actions/workflows/cmake-multi-platform.yml)

-A small library written in modern C++ for working with a serial port with limited configuration options, designed to work with chips such as ft232, ch340, etc. Can be built for Windows and Linux.
+A small library written in modern C++ for working with a serial port with limited configuration options, designed to work with chips such as ft232, ch340, etc. Can be built for Windows, MacOS or Linux.

 ## Table of contents
 * [Features](#features)